d-smith/ecs-sample/README.md

-A couple sample services to use with ECS
 # ECS Sample

-This project provides terraform templates and some container code to be used for setting up an ECS sample that includes all the pieces used in a sample application, including VPC setup, ECS cluster definition, and ELB v2 configuration.
+This project provides cloud formation templates and some container code to be used for setting up an ECS sample that includes all the pieces used in a sample application, including VPC setup, ECS cluster definition, and ELB v2 configuration.